Finding Mental Healthcare for Children of Immigrants

 - Worries or questions you may have about your child

-It will also be very helpful for the professional to know what life was like in the home country, and why you left.
-It will also be important to talk about any stressful experiences that happened before, during, or after the immigration.
+It will also be very helpful for the professional to know what life was like in your home country, and why you left.
+It will also be important to talk about any stressful experiences that happened before, during, or after your immigration.

 One of the challenges that families face is that parents and children may adjust to their new lives differently.
 Many parents have a harder time adapting to a new culture than their children.
 The differences between the new culture and the way you were raised in your home country might make you worried that your child will learn different beliefs and values.
 It is important to tell your clinician about how each member of the family has been adapting to the new culture.